willmurphyscode/intro-rust-talk/notes.md

 - Rust is safe and secure by design - if I were building critical infrastructure code today, rust would be my first choice
 -

+# Questions

+1. What do people want to know about Rust?
+    - what it even is
+    - what it's for
+    - whether they should learn it

+2. What is my path towards that knowledge?
+    - most folks have a Ruby background, few people have long experience with static typing
+    -